 5The FTB chose to give credence to Michael "Brian" Hyatt, despite his acknowledged enmity towards his brother Gil, and despite his having been convicted of a felony involving dishonesty -- child stealing.
 See People v.
 Hyatt, 18 Cal.
 App.
 3d 618, 96 Cal.
 Rptr.
-156 (1971) (finding Michael Hyatt kidnaped his children in violation of court custody order and flew them out of California hiding them in Litah New York, and Kansas for two and a half-years).
-The Cause of California, hiding them in Utah, New York, and Kansas for two and a half years).
+156 (1971) (finding Michael Hyatt kidnaped his children in violation of court custody order and flew them out of California, hiding them in Utah, New York, and Kansas for two and a half years).
 The Court found he took on the name Brian to conceal his whereabouts, and fabricated phony addresses, causing his wife such distress she had to go on television begging for return of her children, which led to the discovery of her children.
 The court found Michael Hyatt's "conduct was intended to deceive and, as such, was fraudulent."

-HUTCHISON & STEFFEN LAKES BUSINESS PARK 8831 W. SAMARA AVENUE LAS VEGAS, NV 89117 (702) 385-2300 FAX (702) 385-2086
+HUTCHISON & STEFFEN LAKES BUSINESS PARK 8831 W. SAHARA AVENUE LAS VEGAS, NV 89117 (702) 385-2500 FAX (702) 385-2086